Michigan Highways: Since 1997.

 Davison Freeway looking west near former location of Brush St overpass, October 2015.

-1957 (Nov 7) – The interchange at the western end of the Davison Expwy which now ties into the John C Lodge Expwy (present-day M-10) is completed and opened to traffic along with an 1½ miles of additional John C Lodge Expwy is completed and opened to traffic.
+1957 (Nov 7) – The interchange at the western end of the Davison Expwy which now ties into the John C Lodge Expwy (present-day M-10) is completed and opened to traffic along with an 1½ miles of additional John C Lodge Expwy which is also completed and opened to traffic.

 1964 (Nov) New!
 2024-02 – Proposed easterly and westerly extensions of the Davison Fwy as part of an expanded freeway system for the City of Detroit and surrounding region are made public as well as added to internal State Highway Dept maps.
 Those maps indicate the greatly expanded Davison would be designated as an eastern extension of M-14.
 Highway officials state the extensions may be completed as early as 1972 or, more likely, by 1975.